josedanielfd/Getting-and-Cleaning-Data/CodeBook.md

 7. To obtain the mean of each variable for each activity for each subject the **'dplyr'** package was loaded and then grouped by activity and subject.
 Then funs(mean) is used to calculate the average asked.

-8. To make tidy data, i gather all the variables except for subject and activity in one column named "class", afterwards, i separated this column by ".", so i obtained 4 columns.
+8. To make tidy data, using **tidyr** i gather all the variables except for subject and activity in one column named "class", afterwards, i separated this column by ".", so i obtained 4 columns.
 Then i spread the "var" column into serveral columns because they doesnt have same "parameters" (ones are means, other std, others jerkmeans, etc).
 (I do not create a variable called axis because many variables do not have axis labels).

 9. Finally i wrote the file with write.table()